By Kel Tan

 Francisca: We also have movie nights every Tuesday, either in the Cinema (when membership tickets are cheaper) or at home.
 We don’t see this changing after having children; we could still enjoy movie nights as a family at home or as a couple in the cinema when our parents can take care of the kids for a few hours.

 Sebastian: When there is a will, there is a way, it’s a lifelong relationship after all – till death do us part!

 Cheyenne and Joshua

-Cheyenne: Joshua and I have known each other ever since we were kids in church.
+Cheyenne: Joshua and I have known each other since we were kids in church.
 We became good friends while attending the same connect group, but only decided to get together after deliberating about it for a long while.
-Luckily, it turned out to be the right decision, we both recently tied the knot in January this year.
+Luckily, it turned out to be the right decision and we've recently tied the knot in January this year.

 Personally, I would like to wait for three years before trying for kids, as I really want to travel the world and enjoy life together with Joshua first.